-19.1.
+- 19.1.
 Representations and Warranties of TLG.
-TLG hereby represents and warrants to the Academy that:

-19.1.1.
-TLG is a Michigan limited liability corporation in good standing duly authorized to conduct business in the State of Michigan.

-19.1.2.
-TLG has the authority under the Code and other applicable laws, rules and regulations to execute, deliver and perform this Agreement, and to incur the obligations provided for under this Agreement.

-19.1.3.
-TLG will use its best efforts to ensure that the Educational Program complies with and will continue to comply with the Contract, the Code and other applicable laws, rules, and regulations.

-19.1.4.
-TLG's actions under this Agreement have been and will be duly and validly authorized, and it will adopt any and all further resolutions or expenditure approvals required for execution of this Agreement.

-19.2 Representations and Warranties of the Academy.
-The Academy hereby represents and warrants to TLG that:

-19.2.1.
-The Academy is a duly organized non-profit corporation in good standing and is authorized to conduct business in the State of Michigan.

-19.2.2.
-The Contract (i) authorizes the Academy Board to operate the Academy and receive revenues under the Code from the State of Michigan and from federal, State and local government agencies including its Local Intermediate School District (ISD) and other resources; (ii) approves the Educational Program and other services and activities contemplated by this Agreement; and (iii) vests the Academy with all powers necessary and desirable for carrying out the Educational Program and other services and activities contemplated and provided by this Agreement.

-19.2.3.
-The Academy has the authority under the Code and other applicable laws, rules and regulations to contract with a private entity to provide the Educational and Supplemental Programs to the Academy and perform the Educational Services, Administrative Services, and all other services under this Agreement, to execute, deliver and perform the requirements under this Agreement, and to incur the obligations provided for under this Agreement.
+TLG hereby represents and warrants to Academy for Business and Technology: - 19.1.1.
+TLG is a duly organized limited liability company in good standing and is authorized to conduct business in the State of Michigan. - 19.1.2.
+To the best of its knowledge, TLG has the authority under the Code and other applicable laws and regulations to execute, deliver, perform this Agreement, and to incur the obligations provided for under this Agreement. - 19.1.3.
+TLG's actions under this Agreement have been and will be duly and validly authorized, and it will adopt any and all further resolutions or expenditure approvals required for execution of this Agreement. - 19.2.
+Representations and Warranties of Academy for Business and Technology.
+Academy for Business and Technology hereby represents and warrants to TLG: - 19.2.1.
+Academy for Business and Technology is a duly organized non-profit corporation in good standing and is authorized to conduct business in the State of Michigan. - 19.2.2.
+The Public School Academy Contract (i) authorizes Academy for Business and Technology to operate the Academy and receive revenues under the Code from the State of Michigan and from federal, State and other resources; (ii) approves the Education Program and other activities contemplated by this Agreement; and (iii) vests Academy for Business and Technology with all powers necessary and desirable for carrying out the Education Program and other activities contemplated in this Agreement. - 19.2.3.
+Academy for Business and Technology has the authority under the Code and other applicable laws and regulations to contract with a private entity to perform the Educational Services, Administrative Services, Supplemental Programs and all other services under this Agreement and execute, deliver and perform this Agreement, and to incur the obligations provided for under this Agreement.

-19.2.4.
-The Academy's actions and those of the Academy Board have been duly and validly authorized.

-19.2.5.
-To the best of its knowledge, the Academy is not in breach of the terms of the Contract and will use its best efforts to ensure that it will not breach the Academy's Contract in the future.

-19.2.6.
-To the best of its knowledge, the Academy is not in breach or default under any loan or financial obligations, including, but not limited to, salary obligations and related benefits, payroll taxes, and leases for real and personal property, to the extent that any such obligation is related to the Academy's required performance under this Agreement.

-19.2.7.
-The Academy's Educational Program has been reviewed and approved by resolution by the Academy Board.

-19.2.8.
-The Academy and the Academy Board will use its best efforts to ensure that the Educational Program complies with and will continue to comply with the Contract, the Code and other applicable laws, rules, and regulations.
+- 19.2.4.
+Academy for Business and Technology's actions and those of the Board have been duly and validly authorized. - 19.2.5.
+To the best of its knowledge, Academy for Business and Technology is not in breach of the terms of the Public School Academy Contract and will use its best efforts to ensure that it will not breach the Public School Academy Contract in the future. - 19.2.6.
+To the best of its knowledge, Academy for Business and Technology is not in breach or default under any loan or financial obligations, including, but not limited to, salary obligations and related benefits, payroll taxes, and leases for real and personal property, to the extent that any such obligation is related to Academy for Business and Technology's required performance under this Agreement. - 19.2.7.
+The Educational Program has been reviewed and approved by resolution by the Board. - 19.2.8.
+Academy for Business and Technology and the Board will use its best efforts to ensure that the Educational Program complies with and will continue to comply with the Public School Academy Contract, the Code and other applicable laws and regulations. - 19.3.

-19.3.
 Mutual Warranties.
-Each party to this Agreement represents and warrants to the other, that, as the date of execution of this Agreement, there are no known, asserted or unasserted liabilities, damages, fines, penalties, demands, forfeitures, claims, suits, causes of action or other liabilities or losses, including any costs of defense, settlement and prosecution along with attorney, expert and other professional fees, arising out of or related to any negligence, wrongful act or breach of this Agreement, or the obligations of each of the respective parties or any of their employees or others for whom each is respectively responsible in connection with the performance of this Agreement.
+Each party to the Agreement warrants to the other that there are no pending actions, claims, suits or proceedings, to its knowledge, threatened or reasonably anticipated against or affecting it, which if adversely determined, would have a material adverse effect on its ability to perform its obligations under this Agreement.